yustme/vtdb/usage.md

 1. Start the server: `cargo run --bin vtdb`
 2. Open `http://localhost:8080` in your browser
+3. **Table Explorer**: Use the sidebar on the left to view all tables in your database
+   - Click the refresh button (↻) to reload the table list
+   - Click on any table name to automatically insert `SELECT * FROM <table>` into the editor
-3. Execute SQL queries directly in the Monaco editor
+4. Execute SQL queries directly in the Monaco editor
-4. Use the example query buttons or type your own queries
+5. Use the example query buttons or type your own queries

 ---